The Visionary Advance of Caspari Center in Jerusalem

 Caspari Center International

 One would think that investing in the local Body of believers would keep Caspari Center busy enough.
 Nevertheless, the leaders of the center know that the wealth of knowledge tied to the land of the Bible comes with a responsibility.
-That is, to be shared with the world.
+That is, to share it with the world.

 For this reason, Caspari Center also offers theological training on the Jewish roots of the Christian faith.
 It is specifically geared to international ministers and students of theology.

-The challenge is, it is imperative that most courses are physically held in Jerusalem.
+The challenge is, it is imperative for most of the courses to be physically held in Jerusalem.
 Therefore, the three Bible schools that usually take place in a year had to be postponed until further notice.
 It is everyone’s great hope that the international programs can reopen this September.